slam310/Meteor-S3-Progress/README.md

-Define your Amazon S3 credentials in a file in your `server` direcotry or add in the `{{> s3config}}` template below to add the same credentials via a view.
+Define your Amazon S3 credentials in a file in your `server` directory or add in the `{{> s3config}}` template below to add the same credentials via a view.

 ```